mrdcvlsc/analyse-pgn/README.md

 <summary><b>Windows Build From Source</b></summary>
 <br>
 <ul>

-You can get analyse-pgn for windows using either of the two ways provided below.

-**Build From Source**

-You can also build analyse-pgn from source with GCC compilers, and the provided Makefile using your **cmd**
+You can also build analyse-pgn from source with GCC compilers, and the provided Makefile using your **cmd** in windows

 download, or git clone **analyse-pgn** first(if you have git in windows)

 in your command line (cmd) change directory to analyse-pgn, ```cd C:/Users/%USERNAME%/Downloads/analyse-pgn```

-then use the commands:
+then use the commands below:

 ```
 make